elizabethhau/grocery-shoping-optimization/README.md

-# grocery-shoping-optimization
-15.066 Optimization Final Project
+# 15.066 Optimization Final Project
+### Angelica - Shop Efficient, Shop Intelligent

+To see details of the project, proceed to the `grocery-react` directory